h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

 ![gdb2](gdb2.png)
 ![gdb3](gdb3.png)

-Register `rdi` contains the pointer to the VM structure, we can dump it
+Register `$rdi` holds a pointer to the VM structure, we can dump it

 ![gdb4](gdb5.png)

+### Exploitation

+Our goal is to leverage the arb read/write via the OOB to gain code execution.

+There are many ways you can go about that but before that, we need a way to get leaks.

+If you notice you'll realize there's actually no way of getting leak

 Here's the file solve script: